When should I expect a call back about my personal injury case?

 Lawsuit against State Government Entity or Employee

-If you have a personal injury or wrongful death claim against a state governmental entity or state government employee, your lawsuit must be filed 2 years after the date the injury or death occurred.
-In order to sue the State of New Mexico or a state employee, you must serve a Tort Claim Notice on the appropriate governmental entity within 90 days of event that caused injury or within 6 months after a death.
+If you have a personal injury or wrongful death claim against a state governmental entity or state government employee, your lawsuit may need to be filed 2 years after the date the injury or death occurred.
+In order to sue the State of New Mexico or a state employee, you must serve a written notice on the appropriate governmental entity within 90 days of event that caused injury or within 6 months after a death to bring a claim under the New Mexico Tort Claim Act.
+For civil rights claims originating on or after July 1, 2021, written notice must be served on the appropriate governmental entry within 6 months of an event causing injury and or within a year after a death to bring a claim under the New Mexico Civil Rights Act.
+Written notice is not required to bring civil rights claims in federal court.

 Child or Incapacitated Person: